 giving us a representation of the probability-weighted $L_1$-distance of the CATE curve from the mean.
 Given this intuition, we believe that this is often easily interpretable as a summary of heterogeneity relative to contrasts based on other distances (e.g. $L_2$-distance).

 We can assess additive heterogeneity by determining whether the area above or below the centered CATE curve is zero.
 Formally, our goal is to test the null hypothesis

 against its complement.
 We note that this is a test specifically of \textit{additive} effect heterogeneity.
-Additive heterogeneity is relevant in public health decision-making \citep{rothman1980concepts}, since policy-makers are often interested in the absolute causal effects of interventions and how they may differ between subgroups.
+Heterogeneity on the additive scale is arguably the most relevant in public health decision-making \citep{rothman1980concepts}, since policy-makers are often interested in the absolute causal effects of interventions and how they may differ between subgroups.
 Extending our framework to other scales is a topic for future work.